VNSWAMY123/SAMAIA__Google_genAI/CONTRIBUTING.md

 ### Getting Help
 - Check existing documentation and issues first
-- Join our Discord for real-time help
-- Attend our community calls for guidance
+- Use GitHub Discussions for questions
-- Reach out to maintainers directly for complex questions
+- Email maintainers for complex technical questions
+- Review the README for setup instructions

 ## Special Considerations

-### Youth Privacy and Safety
+### User Privacy and Safety
-- All contributors must respect youth privacy
+- All contributors must respect user privacy and data protection
-- Follow COPPA and GDPR guidelines
+- Follow GDPR and privacy best practices
 - Report any safety concerns immediately
-- Maintain confidentiality of user data
+- Maintain confidentiality of user conversations and data

 ### Mental Health Content
-- Mental health content must be reviewed by qualified professionals
+- AI prompts and mental health content must be reviewed by qualified professionals
-- Avoid providing direct medical advice
+- Avoid providing direct medical advice through AI responses
 - Include appropriate disclaimers and crisis resources
 - Use trauma-informed language and approaches
+- Ensure crisis detection algorithms are properly tested

+### AI Ethics
+- Ensure AI responses are unbiased and inclusive
+- Test AI prompts for harmful or inappropriate responses
+- Maintain transparency about AI capabilities and limitations
+- Respect user autonomy in AI interactions

-Thank you for contributing to Global Youth Wellness!
-Together, we're building a healthier future for young people worldwide. 🌍💚
+Thank you for contributing to SAMAIA!
+Together, we're building a more supportive future for mental wellness through AI. 💜🤖